sthenic/lins/doc/_source/rules.rst

     marks (``'``) are interpreted literally, i.e. ``\n`` will print the two characters ``\`` and ``n``.
 Strings enclosed in *double* quotation marks (``"``) will interpret the contents using escape sequences.

-.. * Quoted strings are interpreted literally by the YAML parser \n

 .. _`rule_existence`: